jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_waitstatistics.md

 Use this chart to look for trends in wait types over time.

 ### Waits Details grid
 Shows detailed wait statistics for the SQL Server instance currently being monitored.
+It shows all wait types and breaks down the statistics into signal time and resource wait time.
+By default, the Waits Detail grid is sorted by Wait Time Rate (ms/s) which allows you to immediately see which wait types are being waited on right now.

 {% include links.html %}